-Growing up in my family, Thanksgiving was a grand event, full of big Irish personalities in my grandparents’ small craftsman home.
-They would shift furniture between the kitchen and living room to create a long, makeshift table to accommodate the lovingly opinionated and boisterous crowd.
+Growing up in my family, Thanksgiving was a grand event, full of big Irish personalities.
+My family would shift furniture between the kitchen and living room to create a long, makeshift table to accommodate the lovingly opinionated and boisterous crowd.
 The kids’ table was attached to the end of the long “parents’ table,” so although we kids had our own space, we were within our parents’ view.
 And as I have learned through the antics of my own children, this was purposely done to hinder any impromptu food fights.

 Some say a separate Thanksgiving kids’ table keeps children from learning proper table etiquette.
 Others believe a carved-out space for kids is what families need in order to maintain balance in an already chaotic—and sometimes stressful—environment.